metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 ## Giants @ Jets

 Jets using zone blitzes to try and confuse Daniel Jones.
 We'll see wether Jones can weather Gregg Williams' trickery.

+***

+## Rams @ Steelers

+The Steelers seem to like to spread their linebackers out towards the edge of the tackle box, leaving the defense more vulnerable to runs up the middle.

+The Rams defense is intent on having the Steelers play from negative game script.
+Apparently, Los Angeles is convinced Mason Rudolph and the offense struggle to recover from negative plays.

+Mason Rudolph himself has acknowledged his own inability to throw the deep pass.
+So far though, it seems the man is making more of an effort to generate more air yards, committing himself more to throwing intermediate routes.